-His research areas include political behavior (particularly voter turnout), public opinion, social and education policy, political polarization, and the politics of family, gender, and reproduction.
+His research areas include voter turnout and civic engagement, public opinion, social and education policy, political polarization, and the politics of family, gender, and reproduction.
 His research has been supported by grants from the National Science Foundation, Russell Sage Foundation, Spencer Foundation, Templeton Foundation, and the National Center for Science Education.

 He is currently the co-editor in chief of Public Opinion Quarterly, and has previously served as associate editor for POQ and Gender & Politics; he also sits on the editorial boards of Social Science Quarterly, and the Bulletin of Science, Technology and Society.

 Books and Major Reports: